 - 4x4 off-road driving

-Full details of all of these activities and places to visit are available at the house, but here are just some of our favourites.
+Full details of all these activities and places to visit are available at the house.
+In the meantime here are just a few of our favourites:

 Local pub at Horsebridge (3 minute drive or 15 minutes walk)

 The bridge at Horsebridge (1 mile away) has been connecting Devon and Cornwall since monks built it in 1437.
 It's an interesting bridge and a great place to see the River Tamar which represents the border between the two counties.
 The small 15th Century local pub in Horsebridge, The Royal Inn is our local.
 It's a former Nunnery and well known for its excellent food.
 Turn right out of our gate and it's exactly 1 mile down the hill.

 Tavistock (12 minutes drive)

 The attractive and historic town of Tavistock is only 5 miles away.
 Don't miss the wonderful Pannier Market which has been operating for over 900 years and still opens 5 days a week!
 The ruins of Tavistock Abbey, mostly destroyed by Henry VIII, are in evidence in various parts of the town if you keep your eyes peeled.
 There’s a farmers market on the 2nd and 4th Saturdays of the month selling some excellent local produce.
 You’ll find many small eclectic shops and restaurants around the town, as well as the usual high street shops and supermarkets.
 History buffs might enjoy the local museum or newly refurbished Guildhall with its excellent local history display which incorporates a visit to the former Tavistock Law Court.
 Plus you can visit ‘The Wharf’ for various film, music and theatre events.
 And there’s the Tourist Information Centre if you need some more ideas.